-While this post will have more to do with wildlife than water treatment, it is a relative topic to Environmental Engineering and therefore is still significant in environmental consciousness.
+While this post will have more to do with wildlife than water treatment, it is a topic relevant to Environmental Engineering and therefore is still significant in environmental consciousness.
 Recently, while traveling to Maine I learned about the history of the waterfront.
 Native Americans and settlers lived along the Piscataqua river waterfront that serves as a harbor to the Atlantic Ocean.
 It later became an important location in defending the US from submarine attacks.
 As we sailed farther from Maine and New Hampshire, the guide pointed out a stage 2 Sewage Treatment plant was built on the shore that releases water out using a schedule of high and low tides.
 He explained that it becomes an issue when the tides reverse, which happens every four hours.
 The treated sewage water then ends up where it started.
 He hoped and had been told that the plant is being upgraded to a stage 3 center.
 This simple guide explains the functions of the different stages.

 As a seafood fanatic, of course I had to ask about the lobster.
 Lobster live in the ocean but seasonally come to the coast to rest, which is about 60 feet deep.
 People purchase $50 hunting licenses to set up 5 traps with fish bait and return to find what they have caught.
 It is proven that lobsters are actually quite tricky and escape from traps or even ignore the traps with lesser quality fish.
 There are so many traps they can choose the best meals!
 The fishermen are wise too.
 When they pick up the traps, they must abide by lobster laws and release small lobsters back into the Ocean so they can grow to be adults.
 Fishermen also recognize pregnant female lobsters by the legs or eggs they carry under them and release them so they can lay eggs.
 Female lobsters carry thousands of eggs, of which only one percent is said to survive.